 - Custom stamps

 So there you have it, all the main differences between these ThermoPlastic Elastomers.
 Which you decide to print with will depend on your application.
 Below is a handy table to make a quick direct comparison.

 Or, you may be interested in biodegradable Flexible PLA.
 Due to it’s slightly more rigid nature and low friction (meaning it won’t stick in the bowden tube) our 2.85mm version is a great Ultimaker 2 flexible filament.

 In summary, it’s important to ignore the branding of whether the material is actually called TPU or TPE, and instead focus on the actual properties of the material you desire for that specific project.
-The bellow table should help clear any confusion.
+The below table should help clear any confusion.

 You may require softer materials, like an 85A (or lower) Shore hardness, or ease of 3D printing may be more important to you and it might pay off to go with a harder variant.
 Often you can achieve many of the properties of a softer material by changing the design of your part.

 If you found this article useful, please share it to allow it to be used by others looking for assistance choosing a flexible printing material.

 |1.2 – 3.0%